AstarNetwork/astar-docs/docs/wasm/sc-dev/swanky.md

 #### `swanky contract new`

-Generate a new smart contract template inside a project
+Generate a new smart contract template inside a project.

 ```
 USAGE